menegax/SENG302-Organ-Donation-Management-System/doc/manual_tests/gui_clinician_update_diagnoses_test.md

 3. The popup window closes and the diagnoses page is shown
 4. Changes made to the diagnosis are displayed in the window

-###Change past diagnosis to chronic
+###Change past diagnosis to not cured

-1. The clinician changes a past diagnosis to be chronic
+1. The clinician changes a past diagnosis to be chronic or have no state
 2. The clinician selects the done button
 3. The popup window closes and the diagnoses page is shown
 4. The updated diagnosis is now in the current diseases list